balibone/unify/README.md

-Requires a localhost server to run
+Run `index.html` with any server on localhost